SamhithaSampath/ITMD542-LAB3/README.md

 During the development of this contact management application, I gained insights into the following key aspects:
 - **Express.js Routing**: Understanding and implementing routing in Express.js for managing different views and actions.
 - **Form Validation**: Implementing client-side form validation using regular expressions to ensure data integrity.
-- **Data Storage**: Utilizing a simple JSON file as a data store for contact information.
+- **Data Storage**: Utilizing sqlite3 as a data store for contact information.

 ### Results:
 - **Successful CRUD Operations**: The application allows users to successfully perform CRUD (Create, Read, Update, Delete) operations on contacts.